tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* Please don't go to crazy with this, because it gets confusing pretty fast
+* Please don't go to crazy with this, because this can get pretty confusing pretty fast

 ### Curly Braces For Hashes